Governor Doug Burgum’s Endorsement of Donald Trump for President: Implications for North Dakota

 David Samson/The Forum

 Still, Trump said Burgum was one of the best governors in the country.
-There has been speculation Trump may ask Burgum to be his vice president, but the expected Republican nominee hasn’t made any announcements about his pick for a running mate.
+There has been speculation Trump may ask Burgum to be his vice president, but the expected Republican nominee hasn’t made any announcements regarding his pick for a running mate.

 Burgum didn’t say whether he would take a cabinet position from Trump if offered.
 He also hasn’t declared his candidacy for a third term as governor, though he said he expects to announce his plans later this month.